 A plan completed by a professional engineer or geoscientist that outlines the condition of soil at a source site where soil is excavated (Best Management Practices for Excess Soil and modified for this Plan).

 Source Protection Plan

-A drinking water source protection plan prepared under of the Clean Water Act, 2006 (Source Protection Plan for the Niagara Source Protection Area).
+A drinking water source protection plan prepared under of the Clean Water Act, 2006 (Niagara Peninsula Source Protection Plan).

 Special Policy Area